 Lollipop lambchops only LOOK like they took hours to make.

-Yes, they are a wee bit more expensive than grilling chicken, but they are totally worth it!
-Plus, they are filling so you wont need to make a ton of other food for your guests.
+Yes, they are a wee bit more expensive than grilling chicken, but they are 100% worth it!
+Plus, they're filling so you wont need to make a ton of other food for your guests and your guests will be happy.
+A win win for all!

 If you cannot find them frenched or do not feel like frenching them yourself, you can simply ask your butcher or whoever is behind the meat counter to french a rack of lamb for you!